 Jessica* first met an advocate from Atlanta Victim Assistance 24 hours after her boyfriend murdered her grandmother, grandfather and her 12 year old son.
-Together Jennifer and her AVA advocate attended the funerals, the arraignment and the trial.
+Together Jessica and her AVA advocate attended the funerals, the arraignment and the trial.
 Ultimately, her boyfriend was convicted of the murders.
-During the year that her family’s case passed through the criminal justice system Jennifer warned women about the consequence of domestic violence by volunteering as a court advocacy assistant, attending domestic violence support groups and even shared her story at Victim’s Rights Week activities.
+During the year that her family’s case passed through the criminal justice system Jessica warned women about the consequence of domestic violence by volunteering as a court advocacy assistant, attending domestic violence support groups and even shared her story at Victim’s Rights Week activities.

 From victim to victor, Jessica got involved to change lives for women living in violence.

 A man this successful Buckhead businesswoman dated attacked her not once, but twice nearly throwing her off the balcony of her condo.
 She came to AVA through a survivor’s support group.

 People are always surprised when they see me and they learn that I experienced such personal violence.
 They tell me they see me as a strong woman and a pragmatist.
 I live in a Buckhead high rise where I got attacked by a person I was dating.
 It was a bad scenario and working with the legal system, at least at first, was a horrible experience both with the first officers to respond to the scene and the attorneys who seemed so desensitized to the violence.
 It felt like I was being revictimized by the process.
 It was terrible.
 Fortunately I had a good personal circle of friends who cried with me and a concierge in my building who intervened and a detective who cared personally that we see this through.

 I went to AVA’s discussion group for people who were in situations like mine on Saturdays.
 I was so moved by these other women, many of them had much worse experiences than mine.
 I was moved by how much these women wanted to tell their own stories and share what they had all been through.